-The best carry-on luggage for traveling in 2022 combines lightweight, durability, and style.
+The best carry-on luggage for traveling in 2023 combines lightweight, durability, and style.
 These carry-on suitcases top the list.

 It goes without saying that carry-on luggage is one of the most important tools in my job.
-I’ve traveled through over well over 30 countries, driven over a million miles, and flown thousands of legs.
+I’ve traveled through well over 30 countries, driven over a million miles, and flown thousands of legs.
 And almost everywhere I go, I’m taking along what I feel is the best carry-on luggage at the time.

 How do you know which ones are the best carry-on suitcases, and which ones aren’t up to the job?

 That’s where I come in.

 Whether you’re looking for carry-on luggage for international travel, or you’re sticking to cabin baggage for domestic travel, I have tested and reviewed countless products to help you choose something that is going to last you for many adventures without breaking the bank.

 And if you need more help planning incredible travel experiences, head over to our family travel resource page where you’ll find everything from packing lists to travel tips.